UnfavorableSemicircle/composite-resize/README.md

 # composite-resize

-A GUI app to adjust the width of a composite without having to resize it.
+A GUI app to adjust the width of a composite without having to recreate it.

 You will need Python 3, tkinter (included with Windows Python installations), and pillow.